 How to Completely switch off the Windows Defender Firewall to allow TFTP

-5) Go to the control panel, enable the ‘Large Icons’ view.
-This will show the all Control panel icon.
+5) Visit the control panel, and enable the ‘Large Icons’ view.
+This will show the all Control panel icons.

 6) Click on ‘Windows Defender Firewall’ and open ‘Turn Windows Defender Firewall on or off.’

 7) Depending on the connectivity type, you can turn off the Windows firewall.
-If you are not sure, turn off both (Private and Public network settings).
-This will entirely off the network protection.
-It is highly recommended to put back the settings once the TFTP test completed.
-Or else, follow the next step to enable only TFTP traffic.
+If you are not sure about it, then turn off both (Private and Public network settings).
+This will entirely turn off the network protection.
+It is highly recommended to put back the settings once the TFTP test is completed.

 How to Enable only TFTP Traffic in Windows Firewall